JuliMau/Feed-Reader-Testing/README.md

 FEND4 Feed Reader Testing Project
 # Project Overview

-This is FEND Feed Reeder Testing Project.
+This is FEND Feed Reader Testing Project.
 The project aims at writing a number of tests against a pre-existing Feed Reader application by using behaviour-driven development framework [Jasmine](http://jasmine.github.io/).